mumairofficial/khalilstemmler-website-2019/src/pages/wiki/anemic-domain-model.md

 date: '2019-04-09T00:05:26-04:00'
 updated: '2019-04-09T00:11:26-04:00'
 image: /img/wiki/anemic/anemic.svg
-plaindescription: A domain model where the classes that describe the model and the classes that perform operations on the model are separate.
+plaindescription: When the classes that describe the model and the classes that perform operations on the model are separate.
+The services contain all the domain logic while the the domain objects themselves contain practically none.
 ---

 A lot of projects start out like this if you're not familiar with domain modeling.